FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: Extended Review of Related Work and Resource Analysis

 \subsection{Knowledge Graph Alignments and Textualization}

-A distinct line of research employs Distant Supervision (DS;~\citealp{mintz-etal-2009-distant}) to align Knowledge Graphs (KGs) with textual corpora.
+A distinct line of research employs Distant Supervision (DS;~\citealp{mintz-etal-2009-distant}) to align knowledge graphs with textual corpora.
 T-REx~\citep{elsahar-etal-2018-rex} represents a prominent effort in this domain, aligning Wikidata triples to Wikipedia sentences via heuristic matching.
-However, T-REx is restricted to the English language, and its alignment algorithms occasionally yield false positives in sentences containing multiple entities.
-Furthermore, T-REx aligns abstractly rather than providing the byte-level offset reproducibility required for rigorous auditing and version control\footnote{T-REx relies on sentence segmentation and tokenization from older versions of NLP libraries.
+However, T-REx is restricted to English, and its alignment algorithms occasionally yield false positives in sentences containing multiple entities.
+Furthermore, T-REx provides sentence-level alignment without byte-level offset reproducibility, making it impossible to relocate exact evidence spans from source dumps\footnote{T-REx relies on sentence segmentation and tokenization from older versions of NLP libraries.
 Re-processing the corpus with modern tools often shifts token indices, breaking the alignment map provided in the dataset.}.

-KELM~\citep{agarwal-etal-2021-knowledge} adopts a generative paradigm by converting KG subgraphs into natural language sentences.
-While valuable for data augmentation, KELM constitutes a corpus of synthetic text.
-It does not reference actual occurrences of facts on the web, limiting its utility for training retrieval-augmented generation (RAG) systems that must navigate noisy, real-world documents.
-Finally, massive KGs such as DBPedia~\citep{auer2007dbpedia}, Freebase~\citep{bollacker2008freebase}, Wikidata~\citep{vrandevcic2014wikidata} and OGB-WikiKG2~\citep{hu2021ogb} provide the requisite scale and structure but lack textual grounding.
-A structural tuple encodes a fact but offers no linguistic signal regarding how that fact is expressed in natural language across diverse contexts.
+KELM~\citep{agarwal-etal-2021-knowledge} adopts a generative paradigm by converting KG subgraphs into natural-language sentences.
+While valuable for data augmentation, KELM constitutes a corpus of synthetic text that does not reference actual occurrences of facts on the web, limiting its utility for training retrieval-augmented generation (RAG) systems that must navigate noisy, real-world documents.